StevePilcher/FitClub-MS4/README.md

 ## Deployment

-This specific steps to deployment and versions there of are deatiled in [this]()seperate document
+This specific steps to deployment and versions there of are deatiled in [this](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/files/Deployment.md) seperate document

 ## Credits